 Leadership Overview

-The Central Intelligence Agency has 10 executives leading key functions including strategy, operations, finance, and technology.
+Central Intelligence Agency has 10 executives leading key functions including strategy, operations, finance, and information systems.

 Leadership Roles at Central Intelligence Agency